There are many different ways to diagnose ignition problems on a vehicle using a Snap-on lab scope.

 You might be facing a faulty ignition coil or something similar but you’re having a difficult time trying to get to the bottom of things.

-One way to work your way to a solution is to run what’s called a Coil Current Ramp Test, which operates with the aid of the diagnostic software on Snap-on platforms.
+One way to work your way to a solution is to run what’s called a Coil Current Ramp Test, which can be operated with the aid of the diagnostic software on Snap-on platforms.

 With your low amps probe hooked up around one of the wires on the vehicle’s number one coil, in your lab scope settings make sure you’re on a 10 amp scale and a 10 millisecond sweep.